wild-cabbage/bluestampportfolio2/index.md

 Next, I will be starting on another modification--allowing the voice assistant to move a servo to "open the door" or "close the door".

+## Modification 2

+### Description

+---

+My second modification was to add a servo to act as a door--when the servo moves 90 degrees, the "door" opens, and when the servo moves to 0 degrees, the "door" closes.
+The main command to open the door is "Tom, open the door", and the main command to close the door is "Tom, close the door".
+The servo uses an external power source with a battery holder and four AA batteries instead of the raspberry pi's power source because the LED is already drawing power from it (reference [Schematic (modification 2)](###Schematic-(modification-2)) .
+The servo has an attachment to make it more clear that it is turning instead of relying on the gears inside or looking at the top of it too closely.

 # Final Milestone